This is a controversial opinion, but I rather like CSS-in-JS. 😬🚨

 Inside our components,

 - By consolidating the breakpoint stuff in a single place, we now have a single source of truth.
-Before, it was possible for a wayward developer to accidentally delete one of the breakpoints.
+Before, it was possible for a wayward developer to accidentally delete one of the breakpoints, leading to inconsistent behavior.
 Now it's packaged into a resilient variable.

 - It lets us be more explicit about why we're doing this.
 We're giving it a name—